jacanchaplais/colliderscope/docs/source/api.rst

 .. py:module:: colliderscope

-Colliderscope
+colliderscope
 =============
-Colliderscope contains a small library of routines and data structures to produce interactive displays on particle physics data.
+Colliderscope contains a small library of routines and data structures to produce interactive HTML displays on particle physics data.

 Producing figures
 -----------------